isuru89/oasis/README.md

 **Note:** Once you start the engine, it will keep running until the application goes down.

 Check the methods of `OasisEngine` class how you can submit your events/rules/game commands.

+### Engine as a service

+This is a full deployment with all the components as shown in [Architecture](#architecture-of-oasis).
+This provides out-of-the-box components which can be used by your applications.

+For testing purpose, a docker compose setup has been provided to up and running locally.

+Kubernetes and AWS solution are still pending.

 ## Concepts